michaelmusty/.dotfiles/README.markdown

     any options, mostly useful for scripts.
 *   `han(1)` provides a `keywordprg` for Vim's Bash script filetype that will look for `help` topics.
 You could use it from the shell too.
+*   `igex(1)` wraps around a command to allow you to ignore error conditions that don’t actually worry you, exiting with 0 anyway.
 *   `maybe(1)` is like `true(1)` or `false(1)`; given a probability of success,
     it exits with success or failure.
 Good for quick tests.
 *   `sue(8)` execs `sudoedit(8)` as the owner of all the file arguments given,